antonpannekoek/workshops/intro-shell/topics.md

   By this time, you're almost better off with programming a short Python script or similar.

+* Permissions

+Each file (and directory) has permissions: which user can do what with a file.

+The basic permissions are read, write and execute.
+Programs, including shell scripts, would normally be executable, otherwise you can't run them.

+The main use of these permissions are on systems where there are multiple users.
+This can prevent other users from reading (or writing = modifying!) your files.

+There are three levels of permissions: user level (just for yourself), group level (a specific group of users on a single system), and other/world (everyone else).
+This difference can make it convenient, on multi-user systems, to share files and directories between users belonging to one group.

+You see the permissions if you use `ls -l`, in the form of

+  -rw-r--r--

+For a directory, it would be

+  drwxr-xr-x

+The `d` at the start obviously indicating this is a directory.

+Each group of 3 characters is rwx, or a dash if a value is unset. r means read, w write, and x means executable.
+A directory should always be executable and readable to be able to read files inside the directory.

+The first group is for the user permissions, the second for the group permissions, and the third for the world permissions.

+By default on most systems, files will have -rw-r--r-- permissions: read and writeable for the user, readable for their group and the rest of the world.

+You can change permissions with the `chmod` command.
+You specify whether this is for a user, group or other (u, g or o; can be combined), then whether you want to add or remove a permission.
+For example

+   chmod go-r personal.txt

+Removes the read permission for both group and other/world.

+Important to keep in mind is that the directory where a file is located, will also need to be readable for a file to be readable (by that user/group/other).
+And if you want to modify a file (including changing its permissions), you will need to have write (and execute) permissions for its parent directory.
+This is usually the default for files in your home directory and its subdirectories.

+Sometimes, you'll find guides with just a number for permissions, like 644 or 755.
+These should be read as three separate octal numbers, 6 4 4, each indicating a combination of execute (0/1), write (0/2) and read (0/4).
+In the above examples, 644 (or 0644, the leading 0 indicating octal) is the same as rw-r--r--, and 755 is rwxr-xr-x (often the default for directories).

+You may occasionally come across a guide or some tip to set your permissions to 777.
+While this is generally still safe on your own laptop, avoid this: it will set files and directories readable *and writeable* for everyone that has access to the system.

+Behind the scenes, permissions are often used to limit what a process can do.
+Processes sometimes have their own user (not root), and permissions minimize what this user (and thus the process) can read or write.

+Finally: the "root" user can override everything.
+A root user on a shared system can look in your files (but they really shouldn't).

 * compression (zipping)

 compress <file>: compress a file (older algorithm).
 Extension .Z